ibm-cloud-docs/security-services/deploy.md

 1. Approve the configuration and click **Deploy** after validation successfully completes.
 1. After you deploy the initial member configuration, you can validate and deploy the remaining member configuration at the same time.
 Repeat these deployment steps for each member configuration in the architecture.

-The core security services deployable architecture is now deployed in the target account.
+The {{site.data.keyword.name-da}} deployable architecture is now deployed in the target account.

 ## Viewing resources created by the deployable architecture
 {: #deploy-view-resources}